discordjs/guide/guide/commando/throttling.md

 # Throttling

 Throttling is like rate-limiting; it allows the command to be used only in a certain period of time—a cooldown of sorts.
-This is useful for commands that rely on API calls, or commands that can be spammy, to allow them to not be overused by one user.
+This is useful for commands that rely on API calls or commands that can be spammy to allow them to not be overused by one user.

 First, grab a command file you want to use throttling with.